department-of-veterans-affairs/vagov-content/pages/burials-memorials/parent-dic-rates.md

 ### If eligible parent doesn't live with a spouse

-These rates apply to you if both of the below descriptions are true for you.
+These rates apply to you if you're [eligible for VA DIC as a surviving parent](/burials-memorials/dependency-indemnity-compensation/) and both of the below descriptions are true for you.

 **Both of these must be true:**
 - You and the Veteran's other surviving parent are both alive, **and**
 - You're not living with the Veteran's other surviving parent or your current spouse

 ### Find your rate based on your yearly income

+Click on the income range that applies to you.
+Then, follow the directions below the table to calculate your monthly payment.

 **Note:** Your yearly income is how much money you earn during one calendar year (January 1 to December 1).
 This includes income from all sources, such as wages, salary, investment payments, rental properties, gifts, income of dependents living in your home, and some retirement payments.